Interpretation Act 1889: Section 18A

-This section was inserted by the Government of India (Adaptation of Acts of Parliament) Order 1937 (SR & O 1937/230), p.
+Section 18A of the act was inserted by the Government of India (Adaptation of Acts of Parliament) Order 1937 (SR&O 1937/230), p.
 965.

-So much of section 18A as provided that the expression "Governor-General", in relation to the period between the commencement of Part III of the Government of India Act 1935, and the establishment of the Federation of India, meant the Governor-General in Council, did not apply to section 6 of the Indian and Colonial Divorce Jurisdiction Act 1940.
+So much of section 18A as provided that the expression "Governor-General", in relation to the period between the commencement of Part III of the Government of India Act 1935, and the establishment of the Federation of India, meant the governor-general in council, did not apply to section 6 of the Indian and Colonial Divorce Jurisdiction Act 1940.

 In section 18A(2), the words "or the Government of Burma Act, 1935" were repealed by section 5(3) of, and part I of Schedule 2 to, the Burma Independence Act 1947.

+Section 19

+Section 19 of the act provided that for all past and future acts, the expression "person" shall include "any body of persons corporate or unincorporate", unless the contrary intention appears.

+Section 20

+Section 20 of the act provided that for all past and future acts, expressions referring to writing shall be construed as including references to "printing, lithography, photography, and other modes of representing or reproducing words in a visible form", unless the contrary intention appears.

+Section 21

+Section 21 of the act provided that for all past and future acts, the expression "statutory declaration" shall mean a declaration made by virtue of the Statutory Declarations Act 1835 (5 & 6 Will.
+4 c.
+62), unless the contrary intention appears.

 Section 22

+Section 22 of the act provided that for all past and future acts, the expression "financial year" shall mean as respects any matters related to the consolidated fund or money provided by Parliament or to the Exchequer, or to Imperial taxes or finance, the twelve months ending 31 March.